 A sensory art treat!

-Creative WESC Foundation learners are excited about exhibiting their sensory artwork at Exeter School this week for the sixth year running!
-The exhibition runs between 12 – 15 June 2017 10am to 3pm.
+Creative WESC Foundation learners were excited about exhibiting their sensory artwork at Exeter School for the sixth year running!
+The exhibition ran between 12 – 15 June 2017.

-The exhibition of sensory artwork called Sensational 2017 is being exhibited in the school’s Art Department Gallery.
+The exhibition of sensory artwork called Sensational 2017 was exhibited in the school’s Art Department Gallery.

 Lesley Mehigan, WESC Foundation teacher said: “The theme for the 2017 Art Exhibition at Exeter School is ‘seasons’.
 The students are showcasing some of their amazing art projects that depict all the different seasons.
 The art work includes group projects such as the tactile autumn tree and also individual pieces including a summer flower made from textiles.
 WESC learners were delighted to talk about their creative pieces to the deputy head teacher at Exeter School last night at the official opening.
 I’m thrilled that WESC students have done so well and made a real impact with their artwork!”